tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 One could go into a lot more detail with the explanation, even going line by line through the code, but here the commentary is already about half the length of the code.
 And there are some comments interspersed in the code.
 The comments address more the question of "why" rather than "what."

 Documenting code can be one of the most challenging aspects of developer documentation.
-Part of the challenge is that code isn't organized such that a line by line (or block by block) description makes sense.
+Part of the challenge is that code isn't organized such that a line-by-line (or block-by-block) description makes sense.
 Variables are often defined first, functions are called that are defined elsewhere, and other aspects are non-linear as well.
 As you explain the logic, you might find that you're jumping around to different places in the code, not necessarily moving from top to bottom.

 {: .tip}
 For a deeper dive into how to document code samples, see my presentation on [Creating code samples for API/SDK documentation](https://idratherbewriting.com/2014/05/30/creating-code-samples-webinar-recording-slides-and-audio/).